Azure/azure-sdk-for-python/sdk/search/azure-search-documents/TROUBLESHOOTING.md

 ### 207 Multi-Status

 This response status indicates a partial success for an indexing operation.
 Some documents were successfully processed, but at least one failed.
 Details of the failed documents are present in the individual `IndexingResult` objects within the `IndexDocumentsResult`.
-If you want the [`indexDocumentsWithResponse`](https://docs.microsoft.com/java/api/com.azure.search.documents.searchclient.indexdocumentswithresponse?view=azure-java-stable) method call to throw an exception on any failure, set [`IndexDocumentsOptions.throwOnAnyError`](https://docs.microsoft.com/java/api/com.azure.search.documents.models.indexdocumentsoptions.setthrowonanyerror?view=azure-java-stable#com-azure-search-documents-models-indexdocumentsoptions-setthrowonanyerror(boolean)) to `true`.
-Each failure is then recorded in a separate `IndexingResult` and a single `IndexBatchException` is thrown by the method.

 ### 403 Forbidden